Lombiq/Orchard-Dojo-Library/Library/DevelopmentGuidelines/BestPractices.md

 	        service.Register(entity.Id);
 	    }
 	}

+	// Extensions are also useful if you want to provide default arguments for methods and want to do it with overloads public interface IService
+    {
+        IEnumerable<DbEntity> GetItems(int maxCount);
+    }

+    public static class ServiceExtensions
+    {
+        IEnumerable<DbEntity> GetItems(this IService service)
+        {
+			// This extension provides a default value for the GetItems() method call service.GetItems(15);
+        }
+    }

 	// Bad example: GetMany() results in many Get() calls.
 The implementation of GetMany() is something that the implementation of IService is likely to decide on better.